 “We don’t yet have all the answers but are proud of the progress we have made,” says Latif.
 “Experiences like this have led to change, with audio description opening up our advertising to millions more people around the world.”

 Just Eat Takeaway: Building accessibility with disabled customers

-“Observing people with access needs using our app has been eye-opening and a strong facilitator of change and awareness across the organisation,” says Naoil Sbai, a global research team lead at the company.
-“It helped us realise the impact that simple changes could make.
+“Observing people with access needs using our app has been eye-opening and a strong facilitator of change and awareness across the organization,” says Naoil Sbai, a global research team lead at the company.
+“It helped us realize the impact that simple changes could make.
 And it made us rethink how people interact with our app.”

 Once this issue was known, it took them just a day to make the touch targets bigger.
 Something seemingly small — and a quick fix — can make a world of difference to customers, especially those with limited dexterity.
 And, as a bonus, this makes it easier for anyone to order their food quickly while on-the-go.

 Below is an example of how the size of the touch targets increased:

 L’Oréal: Building accessibility through design guidelines — and going even further